 On some level, this is obvious.
 If music was simply about listening, we would all stay home with our iPods and expensive stereo systems --- devices that undoubtably do a better job of presenting music than the crappy PAs and conversation laden environments of music clubs.
 Even the best bands can barely capture the experience of their recordings live.

-Nonetheless, people flock to shows, and musicians eagerly anticipate their performances.
+Nonetheless, people flock to shows, and musicians eagerly anticipate their chance to perform.
 Why is this?
-Clearly there's a social element to viewing live performances.
+Clearly there's a social element at work in viewing live performances.
 Shows are often akin to a party.
 They give us a chance to socialize, to talk to old friends, to catch up with people we haven't seen in a while.
 And, of course, shows are where people go to meet prospective love interests/sexual partners.

 This complex, multitiered social hierarchy often has a name: "the scene*."
 When I was a teenager in Honolulu, I was part of the "punk scene."
 Years later in Seattle, Washington, I was part (a small part) of the "grunge scene."
 More than a decade later I was part of the "alt-country scene" in Los Angeles, California.
 In some ways, these scenes were very different from each other: the music was quite dissimilar, as were many of the people involved.
 But in other ways, the scenes had a lot in common.
 They were all structured around a sometimes ethereal but omnipresent social hierarchy, with "scenesters" on top, and, well, I can't think of another name, so I'll say "losers" on the bottom.
 And a person's role in the scenes often correlated to their connection to (or membership in) the popular bands.
 You could, fairly accurately, predict who would be at what show based on their "hipness" and their general investment in the scene.
 And, when a popular band broke up or moved, their fans bemoaned the loss, partly because it was a diminution of their social status.